GurikR/Neo4j/README.md

 RETURN p.name
 But with this query the index will not be used, even if present in the graph, because toLower() is used

+Returns list movies in which Tom Hanks acted in and Directed MATCH (p:Person)-[:ACTED_IN]->(m:Movie)
+WHERE  p.name = 'Tom Hanks'
+AND exists {(p)-[:DIRECTED]->(m)}
+RETURN p.name, labels(p), m.title

+Profiling queries:
+PROFILE MATCH (p:Person)-[:ACTED_IN]->(m:Movie)
+WHERE  p.name = 'Tom Hanks'
+AND exists {(p)-[:DIRECTED]->(m)}
+RETURN m.title

+Better query compared to above:
+PROFILE MATCH (p:Person)-[:ACTED_IN]->(m:Movie)<-[:DIRECTED]-(p)
+WHERE  p.name = 'Tom Hanks'
+RETURN  m.title

+The difference between using EXPLAIN and PROFILE is that EXPLAIN provides estimates of the query steps where PROFILE provides the exact steps and number of rows retrieved for the query.
+Providing you are simply querying the graph and not updating anything, it is fine to execute the query multiple times using PROFILE.
+In fact, as part of query tuning, you should execute the query at least twice as the first execution involves the generation of the execution plan which is then cached.
+That is, the first PROFILE of a query will always be more expensive than subsequent queries.